I want to perform a major version upgrade of my Amazon Aurora PostgreSQL-Compatible Edition global database.

 Note: Choose the top-level item under Databases.
 To confirm that you chose the correct item, choose Role and look for Global database.

-Note: This option can cause unexpected downtime for the DB instance.
+Note: This option might cause unexpected downtime for the database instance.

 Run the modify-global-cluster command: